ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/lifesaving/workbook/index.md

 {{#wb-req item="15b" requirement="Demonstrate CPR knowledge and skills, including rescue breathing, consistent with current guidelines."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

+*Your counselor may accept recent training in CPR by a recognized agency as completion of this requirement only if he or she feels your skills are satisfactory and need no additional reinforcement.*

 {{#wb-req item="16" requirement="Demonstrate management of a spinal injury to your counselor:"}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}